nitram509/lib-bpmn-engine/docs/advanced-zeebe.md

 Housekeeping is missing in ZSM, which results in events just stack up and will slow down your database.

+The ringbuffer support in Hazelcast's Go client is not yet officially merged.
+So, lib-bpmn-engine uses a feature branch of the client to write to the ringbuffer.

 ### Setup for tinkering/experimenting

 Here are some hints, how you can quickly spin up a setup for experimenting.